 Exterior

-Well, first of all, your motorhome is exposed to the harsh environment outside for a large amount of time.
-Since they are extremely large, you cannot just tuck them safely in your home garage.
+Well, first of all, your motorhome is exposed to a harsh environment outside for a significant amount of time.
+Since they are huge, you cannot just tuck them safely in your home garage.

-They have to withstand the sun, wind, rain, or even snow unless you own a good quality RV cover.
+They must withstand the sun, wind, rain, or even snow unless you own a good-quality RV cover.
 All these elements alleviate the damage to the RV’s metal exterior.

 Therefore, detailing involves protecting the exposed RV from damage to increase its lifespan.
-If you fail to look after the exterior, the RV will end up looking old and unsightly in no time.
+If you fail to look after the exterior, the RV will look old and unsightly in no time.

 Apart from this, you might even end up losing its sale value.
 Since detailing your RV costs much less than buying a new one, you can always travel in style wherever you go.